ahmadnassri/docs-engineering-matrix/product.md

 > Works on issues where analysis of situation or data requires review of relevant factors.

 > Exercises final judgement within defined procedures and/or policies to determine appropriate action and/or implementation.

+## Autonomy & Self-Starting

+#### Enginer 1

+- Dives into new projects & technologies with curiosity and a drive to understand.
+- Maintains a healthy amount of urgency and consistency in their work.
+- Makes effective use of existing documentation, examples and other resources to gain a solid understanding before relying on teammates.
+- Knows how to ask good questions of their teammates and does so after trying options on their own.
+- Has awareness of rabbit holes and doesn't burn too much time on their own before consulting teammates.